MofidDev/web-development-course/src/assets/content/html.md

 ### HTML Document

-- <mark>HTML is generally produced and consumed as a document.</mark> We may talk about snippets of HTML but in most cases, a web site will respond to a request with a complete HTML document, which is then parsed by the client and rendered on a device.
+- HTML is generally produced and consumed as a document.
+We may talk about snippets of HTML but in most cases, a web site will respond to a request with a complete HTML document, which is then parsed by the client and rendered on a device.

 - ```html
   <!DOCTYPE html>